TDanielVS/CODES/README.md

 Total compatibility with AutoNOMOSmini platform, especially after applying transfer learning technique.

-All source codes in "transfer_learning" folder
+All source codes are in "transfer_learning" folder